ZoeBijl/airlinesim-enhancement-suite/README.md

 # AirlineSim Enhancement Suite

-The AirlineSime Enhancement Suite (AES) offers a set of tools to help CEOs build their airlines.
+The AirlineSim Enhancement Suite (AES) offers a set of tools to help CEOs build their airlines.

 ## Features